Doom and Gloom Special (Part 1)

-The end of the world is nigh (again)
+The end of the world is nigh (yet again)

-I wasn’t hugely shocked by his mercenary cynicism – though I was surprised at his booze-induced frankness – because, while our news media here in the UK is often described as being among the best that is available anywhere, it does seem to have become much more sensationalising and trivialising in the past decade or so.
+I wasn’t hugely shocked by his mercenary cynicism – although his booze-induced frankness did surprise – because, while our news media here in the UK is often described as the best that is available anywhere, it seems to have become more sensationalising and trivialising in the past decade or so.

 What’s behind that behaviour?

-In addition to seeking the intention behind that behaviour is also useful to use the NLP Different Perspectives, or Perceptual Positions patterns that we can see the situation through their eyes.
-Applying this to the media their behaviour is quite logical in that they are prepared to do whatever it takes to stay in business, especially with so many people switching to the Internet for news.
+In addition to seeking the intention behind that behaviour, it is also useful to use the NLP Different Perspectives, or Perceptual Positions patterns that we can see the situation through their eyes.
+Applying this to the media their behaviour is quite logical since they are prepared to do whatever it takes to stay in business, especially with so many people switching to the Internet for news.

 Shock, sadden and scare!

 If we then use the NLP tactic of Chunking Up in order to recognise the bigger picture behind the various methods they use we can recognise a three-part formula for attracting you and me: the 3 S’s of shock, sadden, and scare.

 The accepted wisdom in the media is that good news doesn’t sell and they appear to believe that this best way of selling copies, or maintaining ratings or, in the case of individual journalists making a name for yourself.

 (Yes, there could be a fourth ‘S’ in the formula if we add ‘seduce’.
 And some sections of the media do quite well by featuring naked bodies and salacious gossip and investigations into people’s private lives.)

 Right now the Global Economic Crisis is big news so we are fed daily dollops of grim news: job cuts, business closures, house prices falling, falling profits, and consumers and running scared rather than shopping.
 And you can bet that there will be ever more gloomy predictions and reports for at least the next few months.